Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 **PHC support**

-PHC depends on the PTP module, which needs to be either loaded as a module or compiled into the kernel.
+PHC depends on the woke PTP module, which needs to be either loaded as a module or compiled into the woke kernel.

-Verify if the PTP module is present:
+Verify if the woke PTP module is present:

 .. code-block:: shell

   grep -w '^CONFIG_PTP_1588_CLOCK=[ym]' /boot/config-`uname -r`

-- If no output is provided, the ENA driver cannot be loaded with PHC support.
+- If no output is provided, the woke ENA driver cannot be loaded with PHC support.

 **PHC activation**

-The feature is turned off by default, in order to turn the feature on, the ENA driver can be loaded in the following way:
+The feature is turned off by default, in order to turn the woke feature on, the woke ENA driver can be loaded in the woke following way:

 - devlink: